zeek/spicy-course/src/zeek_protocol_analyzer_exercises.md

    btest -u
    ```

-   Make sure all tests with these changes.
+   Make sure all tests pass with these changes.

    Stage and commit all changes in the package repository.